Dangote Cement Ethiopia PLC : Building a Brighter Future

 In contrast to these international ambitions, however, there is still much to be done at the local level in a broader Ethiopian context.

-The second GTP covering the period 2015-2020, focussed on the industrialisation of the country, is nearing its end and has slightly underperformed owed to different social, political and economic factors.
+The second GTP covering the period 2015-2020, focused on the industrialisation of the country, is nearing its end and has slightly underperformed owed to different social, political and economic factors.
 As a result, Ethiopia continues to lag behind many of its African counterparts.

 “Cement consumption per capita in Ethiopia is still at 75 kilograms while adjacent countries like Egypt are already at more than 300 kilograms,” states Trugillo.
 “This does, however, show huge opportunity in Ethiopia for the medium term, should the number of projects that the government has capacity to finance rise.”